nghuixin/nghuixin/README.md

 - How can we leverage computational techniques and power to advance biomarker discovery and personalized medicine?
 - How can we incentivize best practices for reproducibility and replicability (e.g., data sharing, detailed methods section, and publishing negative data)?
 - How can we translate science into real-world impact (i.e. what does it take to bring scientific innovation to market responsibly and effectively)?
-I value community, mentorship, curiosity, and purpose-aligned leadership over linear career paths or titles.
+I value community, mentorship, curiosity and purpose-aligned leadership over linear career paths or titles.
 I am excited by who I get to learn from and build with.

 ### 💬 Let's connect
 I value community, mentorship, curiosity, and purpose-aligned leadership over linear career paths or titles.
 I am excited by who I get to learn from and build with.
 Please reach out if you work at the intersection of **biology, software, and AI**.